Jet Engines I – updated course!

-To better serve the educational and research needs of students in jet propulsion, including those who take this course, we are also planning a complete overhaul of the infrastructure of the jet propulsion laboratory with state-of-the-art equipment.
-This refurbishment is currently scheduled to take place through 2020.
+To better serve the educational and research needs of students in jet propulsion, including those who take this course, we did a complete overhaul of the infrastructure of the jet propulsion laboratory with state-of-the-art equipment.
+To better know our capabilities and facilities, enter Here.

-This course will next be offered in Spring 2019
+This course will next be offered in the near future.

 Senior Level Electives